 If you would prefer to pay by standing order, let us know and we can send you a standing order form.
 However, unlike direct debit, you must let your bank know when your rent and service charge figure changes.

 Rent and Service Charge Statements

-We will send you a statement of your account annually.
+We will send you a statement of your account every three months.
 The statement will show the rent and service charge due each month, and also the payments that you have made.
 It will also show the amount you have paid in advance, or how much you owe.